jasonsbeer/AmigaPCI/developer_guide.md

 Big| <------START
 Little| START------>

 The smallest unit of data considered by the PCI specification is one byte.
 With this consideration, data bytes are swapped to accomodate the conversion in endianess.
-This conversion applies only to the data values, never to address values.
-In 32-bit devices, the first byte consumed is stored at address $03.
-The second at $02, the third at $01, and the fourth at $00.
-This byte swapping is implemented in the AmigaPCI bridge hardware.
+This byte swapping is implemented in the AmigaPCI Local PCI Bridge hardware.

 Table 1.1b.
 Byte swapping between big and little endian devices.
 Endianess|Hex Value|Address $03<br />Bytes 31..24|Address $02<br />Bytes 23..16|Address $01<br />Bytes 15..8|Address $00<br />Bytes 7..0